LeviSchuck/janetls/README.md

 ## mbed TLS version

 mbed TLS is added as a submodule to this repository.
-As of March 12, 2021, the submodule points to the latest release v2.26.0 Releases can be found on: https://github.com/ARMmbed/mbedtls/releases
+As of October 10, 2021, the submodule points to the latest release v2.27.0 Releases can be found on: https://github.com/ARMmbed/mbedtls/releases

 ## Security Audits